bandyopd/DSFDRC/README.md

 # ESFDRC
-R package for two dimensional marginal screening for the ultra-high dimensional survival data.
+An R package for two dimensional marginal screening for the ultra-high dimensional survival data.

 Head and neck cancer is the 6th most common cancer worldwide with an expected 1.08 million new cases each year.
 Such cancer data are ultra-high dimensional with thousands of clinical features and gene expressions,